followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeView/1 Configuration/showCheckBoxesMode.md

 <!--fullDescription-->
 The option accepts the following values.

-- 'none'
+- "none"
  The widget does not display check boxes.

-- 'normal'
+- "normal"
  The widget displays a check box for each item.

-- 'selectAll'
+- "selectAll"
- The widget displays a check box for each item and the 'select all' check box at the top of the widget.
+ The widget displays a check box for each item and the "select all" check box at the top of the widget.

 #include common-ref-enum with {
     enum: "`TreeViewCheckBoxMode`",